Evidence & hearings

-- Module Two (a) investigation into the Special Demonstration Squad: The draft list was released for consultation on 27 February 2019, with the updated list expected to be published in summer 2019.
+- Module Two (a) investigation into the Special Demonstration Squad: The draft list was released for consultation on 27 February 2019, with the list published on 26 September 2019.

 As a public inquiry, all open evidence that the Inquiry considers as part of its investigations will be published, subject to any redactions from restriction orders.

 Before hearings, general documents – such as annual reports submitted by the Chief Inspector of the SDS to the Special Branch Commander – relevant to the upcoming tranche will be published.